Frequently Asked Questions

 Where are you located?

-We are 100% virtual and serve patients across Arizona.
-All visits are conducted via secure telehealth, so you can access care from the comfort of your home—or wherever you are.
+Kiwi is currently 100% virtual and serves patients across Arizona.
+All visits are conducted via secure telehealth, so you can access care from the comfort of your home—or wherever you are in the state.
+Kiwi will have a physical location for in-office appointments in the near future.

 What is required before my first appointment?